tc39/proposal-temporal/docs/README.md

 ### **Temporal.DateTime**

 A `Temporal.DateTime` represents a calendar date and wall-clock time.
 That means it does not carry time zone information.
-However it can be converted to a `Temporal.Absolute` using a `Temporal.TimeZone`.
+However it can be converted to a `Temporal.Instant` using a `Temporal.TimeZone`.

 See [Temporal.DateTime Documentation](./datetime.md) for detailed documentation.

 #### Ambiguity

-Converting between `Temporal.DateTime` and `Temporal.Absolute` is not a one-to-one operation and can be ambiguous, because of time zones and daylight saving time.
+Converting between `Temporal.DateTime` and `Temporal.Instant` is not a one-to-one operation and can be ambiguous, because of time zones and daylight saving time.

 Read more about this in [Resolving ambiguity](./ambiguity.md).